Optimal Cox Regression Subsampling Procedure with Rare Events: Introduction

-In the models listed above with a derived optimal subsampling procedure, the estimating equations take the simple form of a sum over the observations.
+In the models listed above with a derived optimal subsampling procedure (for example, logistic or quantile regression), the estimating equations take the simple form of a sum of independent terms, over all observations.
 Derivation of the optimal sampling probabilities for the Cox regression is substantially more complicated, as the estimating equation is a sum of ratios, such that the observations appear both in the numerator and in the denominator of more than one ratio term.
 In addition, incorporating all failure times in the analysis, as we do under the rare events settings, produces unpredictable stochastic processes and standard martingale theory does not suffice for deriving all asymptotic properties.